Komodo

 • How much English is spoken in Komodo?

-English is common in Labuan Bajo's tour offices, dive shops, better hotels, and boats serving foreign travellers.
+English is common in Labuan Bajo's tour offices, dive shops, better hotels, and boats serving foreign travelers.
 It drops off fast in local markets, warungs, and transport conversations outside the tourist strip.
 Learn basic Indonesian greetings and numbers, and keep addresses saved on your phone.

 Food & drink